UmarShabazov/tokenSearcher/README.md

 Implementation: IndexService — an implementation of Indexable that processes tokens and files, using Indexer for index storage.

-### 3. `Indexer (Index Storage Interface)`
+### 3. `Token Indexer Interface (TokenIndexer)`
-Indexer is responsible for internal index storage and manages the association between tokens and files:
+`TokenIndexer` interface is responsible for managing the internal index structure and associating tokens with files:

 -addToken(String token, File file) — associates a file with a specified token.
 -getFilesForToken(String token) — retrieves files associated with a particular token.